SalemFeyzo/Fallstack-app-w-nextjs-express/README.md

 ## How to use

-Clone this repo and execute the following commands:
+Clone this repo, rename .env.sample to .env.local and execute the following commands:

 ```bash
 npm i